The University of Girona is a Catalan institution founded in 1446, reconstituted in 1991.

 Mazu Press is a publishing company newly established in Portugal.
 Publisher of ESACH Volume dedicated to papers of students and young researchers in the field of culture & heritage: "New Perspectives in Interdisciplinary Cultural Heritage Studies.
 Contributions of the European Students' Association for Cultural Heritage in the European Year for Cultural Heritage 2018"

 Collections: Arts & Humanities | Cultural Heritage | Architecture | Social Sciences

-Within the German National Committee on the Protection of Monuments (Deutsches Nationalkomitee für Denkmalschutz) the most important German organisations in the field of monument protection and conservation are assembled.
+Within the German Cultural Heritage Committee (Deutsches Nationalkomitee für Denkmalschutz) the most important German organisations in the field of monument protection and conservation are assembled.
 It is furthermore the coordinating institution of the European Year of Cultural Heritage 2018 in Germany.

 actively contribute to the promotion of culture in the academic sphere in line with the aims of Santander Group.

 The Swedish National Heritage Board, under the auspices of the Ministry of Culture, serves since the 17th century as Sweden’s central administrative agency in the area of cultural heritage and cultural or historic environment.
 Cultural heritage protection and management in Sweden aims to preserve and manage sites of historical, architectural or archaeological significance and to empower cultural heritage as a force in the evolution of a democratic, sustainable society.